Financial Aid Programs

 The U.S. Department of Education requires, as a condition of receiving Title IV federal student aid, that students be making satisfactory academic progress toward an associate degree, vocational certificate of at least sixteen units, or transfer to a four-year college or university.
 This policy is also applied to state student aid.

-At College of the Sequoias (COS), students are considered to be meeting the satisfactory academic progress standards if the following four requirements are met:
+At College of the Sequoias (COS), students are considered to be meeting satisfactory academic progress standards if the following four requirements are met:

 - 2.0 Cumulative Grade Point Average: A student must maintain a 2.0 cumulative grade point average (GPA).
 This includes all GPA units at COS and those from other regionally accredited colleges and universities that have been evaluated by the COS Admissions and Records Office and applied to the student’s academic record.
 GPA units are those with grades of A, B, C, D, or F.

 - 67 Percent Cumulative Pace of Unit Completion: A student must complete at least 67 percent of the total number of units they attempt (passed hours divided by attempted hours).
 All courses with grades of A, B, C, D, or F, as well as W, I, NC, NP, NG, and repeated courses will be counted towards the total attempted units.
 Units from regionally accredited colleges and universities that have been evaluated by the COS Admissions and Records Office and applied to the student’s academic record will also be counted.

 - Degree Earned: The student has not earned an associate degree or higher from a regionally accredited college or university.